Somebody’s gotta exterminate the bad guys. I guess it might as well be us.

 My gaze narrows into a glare, and I beam him five bucks from my Optix.
-What a ripoff.
+What a rip-off.

 I shove past Wall Street guy and stumble back to the apartment in shock.
 I must look as though I’m entrenched in the most hideous walk of shame ever, but I don’t even care.

 By the time I reach the third floor, I’m completely deflated.
 I catch Kiran on his way out.
-He’s ditched the porn-star robe for a pair of black Lycra shorts and a studded leather vest, and his bright-purple mohawk is in the full upright-and-locked position.
+He’s ditched the porn-star robe for a pair of black Lycra shorts and a studded leather vest, and his bright-purple mohawk is in its full upright-and-locked position.

 “Whoa, whoa, whoa,” he says, stopping me with a leather-gloved hand before I walk right into his bike tire.
 “What’s wrong?”